One of the most efficient ways to grow a marketing agency is to buy and absorb another marketing company.

 Usually, you’re not just buying a company and then having it continue operating exactly as it was.
 The idea is to find a scenario where the whole is greater than the sum of its parts.

-Would you provide better systems and procedures?
+Would you provide better structure, systems and procedures?
 Access to more talented team members?
 New service opportunities for their existing clients?

 2. Would They Add Value to Your Operation?